skyfox69/jsapi/README.md

 ```

 The `api_server` directive corresponds to the `Server` object introduced with OpenAPI 3.0.
 The
-positional argument specifies the absolute or relative URI.
+positional argument must be an absolute or relative URI.

 The `api_scheme`, `api_host` and `api_base_path` directives correspond to the `scheme`, `host`
 and `basePath` fields in OpenAPI 2.0.